hugh52/pack/README.md

 ** Provided Data - as .txt file or from website **

 - 'packages.txt': file of Python packages that include the version; meant to simulate a standard 'requirements.txt' from or for a virtual environment.
-- list of packages for Anaconda built for Python 3.7 and Linux 64 bit (other Python versions and architectures available from website).
+- website that includes a table with one column having a list of packages for Anaconda built for Python 3.7 and Linux 64 bit (other Python versions and architectures available from website).

 ** Data Created From Script(s) **

 - 'packages_new.txt' : output of Python packages file 'packages.txt', but without the version constraint present in the original file.
-- 'conda_site_packages.txt': output of Anaconda packages without the version restriction.
+- 'requirements.txt': output of Anaconda packages without the version restriction.

-** Recommended Installation **

-- method 1: simply clone the github repository using the terminal command git clone 'https://github.com/hugh52/pack.git'